How to Get a Conference Invitation Letter from USA?

 Dear [Recipient’s Name],

-We are pleased to invite you to attend the International Research Conference on Education and Innovation, organized by the University of Chicago.
-The conference will take place on [Date] at the University Conference Center in Chicago, Illinois, USA.
-This event brings together researchers and academics from various countries to share ideas and findings.
+On behalf of the organizing committee, we are pleased to invite you to attend the International Research Conference on Education and Innovation, hosted by [University/Organizer Name].
+The conference will take place on [Date] at [Venue], Chicago, Illinois, USA.

-If you need any help with visa documents or travel information, please feel free to contact us.
+Should you require assistance with your visa application or travel documents, please use this letter as supporting evidence.
 We look forward to welcoming you to the event.

 Sincerely,